lorikrell/gamerchic/docs/best-practice.md

   * [Sessions](https://www.curseforge.com/wow/addons/sessions-messenger) helps with text, long messages, message history, and more.
   * [Elephant](https://www.curseforge.com/wow/addons/elephant) saves chat logs, great for keeping track of long investigation events and campaigns.

 * Collect and use grey items to hand out as evidence they find.
+For incredible interactivity, check out the numerous toys and battle/cosmetic pets.
 You can search WoWHead for some incredible options.
 * Use raid icons in your notes and in game.

   * In game and in macros/copy paste content, use these codes: